-Small studies suggest that immunoadsorption may be able reduce the levels of these antibodies – and reduce symptoms.
+Small studies suggest that immunoadsorption may be able to reduce the levels of these antibodies – and reduce symptoms.
 Rituximab has taught us, though, to be wary of the findings of anything but larger placebo-controlled studies.
-It’s not easy to validate autoimmunity in a disease and the search for an autoimmune cause of the ANS problems in ME/CFS is still in its infancy.
+It’s not easy to validate autoimmunity in disease and the search for an autoimmune cause of the ANS problems in ME/CFS is still in its infancy.

-Recently, though, a group of researchers including Carmen Scheibenbogen and Manual Martinez-Lavin proposed that chronic fatigue syndrome (ME/CFS), POTS and complex regional pain syndrome (CRPS) belong to a new category of diseases they called “autoimmune neurosensory dysautonomias”, defined by problems with the GPCRs.
+Recently, though, a group of researchers including Carmen Scheibenbogen and Manual Martinez-Lavin proposed that chronic fatigue syndrome (ME/CFS), POTS, and complex regional pain syndrome (CRPS) belong to a new category of diseases they called “autoimmune neurosensory dysautonomias”, defined by problems with the GPCRs.